top of page

 Regular Sunday worship at All Souls' is the celebration of Holy Eucharist.
 We are a liturgically traditional parish which follows the 1979 Book of Common Prayer and maintains the rituals of the church which have been celebrated by Christians for nearly two millennia.
 The service includes readings from scripture, a sermon, and prayers.
 All these build up to the sacrament of Holy Communion at which we share the bread and wine, which we understand to be the real presence of Jesus Christ.

-This service lasts about 50 minutes and includes music and a conversational sermon.
+This service lasts about 50 minutes and includes a conversational sermon.
 The service also includes some time of silence.
 The prayers used at this service are taken from liturgical resources in Scotland, Ireland, and England.
 The sermon is a time for reflection on the readings and comment, discussion, and questions are encouraged.

 All people are welcome at our worship services, including children of all ages.
 We have several options for families with young children.
 If your little ones need a way to keep their hands busy while they participate in worship, there are "Play & Pray Bags" available at the back of the church, feel free to bring them into the pews with you.
 We also provide an age-appropriate component to our worship, which we call Small Souls.
 It is available to children on all Sundays save for the third Sunday of each month (which is Family Sunday).
 In Small Souls, the children will hear an age-appropriate sermon and offer prayers together prior to rejoining their families before communion.
 Finally, If you prefer, we provide nursery care for children up to age 6.
 The nursery is open from 7:30 am to 12:30 pm every Sunday, and it is staffed by qualified professionals who have completed Safeguarding God's People training.
 The nursery is located just inside the door in the building by the flagpole.